SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/working-with/documents/doc-templates.md

 {atit}
 ```

-For the end-user, these templates behave similar to the service [reply template](../../advanced/parser-and-templates/reply_template.md).
+For the end-user, these templates behave similar to the service [reply template](../../advanced/parser-and-templates/reply-template.md).
 However, how you work with them in CRMScript is different.

 > [!CAUTION]
 > Template-based documents are only as good as the quality of your CRM data.
-It is vital that all customer details are kept up to date.
+It's vital that all customer details are kept up to date.
 A template won't fix bad input.

 The **DocTmpl** database table represents an MDO list.
 The corresponding CRMScript carrier classes are `NSDocumentTemplate`and `NSDocumentTemplateEntity`.